bcgov/PSP/secops/README.md

 ![](../Screenshots/DevSecOps.PNG)

-The PIMS Project undertake vulnerability scan as part of our software release pipeline, and do not release if "HIGH RISK" vulnerabilities are identified (Automated, Continous process)
+The PIMS Project undertake a number of scan (Static and Vulnerability) as part of our software release pipeline, and do not release if "HIGH RISK" vulnerabilities are identified (Automated, Continous process)

 ### CODE:
 Run Static Code Analysis in Real-time to address vulnerabilities in the code at real-time.
 We do not have to wait once per quarter or wait until the release to production before scanning.
 Open-source tools for Static Code Analysis can be used within the CI pipeline and Git Actions: